ritterim/rimdev-blog/_posts/2020-04-23-css-only-tooltip-for-all-screen-sizes.md

 ```
 <div
-  class=”tooltip-right”
+  class="tooltip-right"
-  data-pui-tooltip=”This is what our tooltips look like.”>
+  data-pui-tooltip="This is what our tooltips look like.">
   Tooltip
 </div>
 ```